Do you Remember Jason and Julie?

 1) Work harder

-The Escape Artist wanted to make money whilst taking as little risk as possible and was not prepared to be self-employed for the first 20 years of his career.
+I wanted to make money whilst taking as little risk as possible and was not prepared to be self-employed for the first 20 years of my career.

 Instead I followed the money, seeking out an industry that paid well (finance) and I was then prepared to do pretty much whatever it took.
 I’m not saying that everyone should do this…I’m just telling you what I did.